 Since those early beginnings, the race has grown tremendously.
 We now are host to over two thousand five hundred paddlers from all over the world - Australia, New Zealand, Japan, Hong Kong, Florida, California and Canada - just to name a few.

 And it has grown from a one day event to four days of racing, starting with the always fun warmup - the OC4 races on Thursday.
 Saturday hosts the main event, the strenuous single-hull canoe races, which covers 18 miles between Kailua and Honaunau.
 On Sunday we feature double hull, OC1, OC2 and SUP races.
-And all this action is then followed up with the Ali'i Challenge held on Monday - a northward paddle from Kailua-Kona to Keauhou Bay for those over 50 years of age and older.
+And all this action is then followed up with the Kupuna Classic held on Monday - a southward & northward paddle from Kailua-Kona to Keauhou Bay for those over 50 years of age and older.

-Held each year on Labor Day Weekend, the fun includes a torchlight parade and dance on Saturday night, and an awards luau on Sunday.
+Held each year on Labor Day Weekend, the fun also includes a torchlight parade on Saturday night, and an awards luau on Sunday.